carmenbianca/report-liferay/report.md

 ### Available technical solutions {#available-technical-solutions}

-From the results, it is immediately clear that SW360 is not a suitable solution for automating Liferay's licensing policies.
+From the results, it is clear that SW360 is not a suitable solution for automating Liferay's licensing policies at the stage that is applicable to this internship.
+It might prove useful at a later stage as a management tool for handling information passed to it by FOSSology and/or the automation provided by this internship, but that is out-of-scope.

 ScanCode appears to be a reliable tool for automating \gls{inbound} licensing compliance.
 However, there is one big caveat to its use, which is that its